 fbpx

-Prior to publishing this guide, I did quite a bit of research on the actual term vivarium.
-Comparing literature found in textbooks with what ranked on a number of search engines of the word, sort of left me feeling like I needed to do my part in justifying a clearer answer to what they actually are.
+Before publishing this guide, I did quite a bit of research on the actual term vivarium.
+Comparing literature found in textbooks with what ranked on some search engines left me feeling like there was a need for a clearer answer to what vivariums truly are.

-After reading this guide be sure to check out the various types of vivariums and let us know if you’d like to see one covered that we haven’t got to yet.
+After reading this guide, be sure to check out the various types of vivariums, including the Bantamarium, and let us know if there’s one you’d like to see covered that we haven’t yet explored.

 What Is A Vivarium?